Sudan

 Health Systems Strengthening

-We support efforts by Sudan’s Ministry of Health (MoH) to promote a stronger healthcare delivery system.
+We help the Sudanese Ministry of Health (MoH) to promote a stronger healthcare delivery system.
 Our activities include supporting service delivery, providing information management, rehabilitating health facilities, deploying healthcare workers, and providing medicines and medical supplies.
 We support MoH efforts around disease control, disease surveillance and immunization, and train MoH staff on emergency preparedness.

 Nutrition

 International Medical Corps provides nutrition services in Sudan to those most vulnerable to hunger—including children under 5, pregnant women and nursing mothers.
-We operate 59 outpatient therapeutic programs (OTPs), 59 target supplementary treatment centers (TSFPs) and six stabilization centers for malnourished children with life-threatening medical complications.
-Of the 191,751 people we screened for malnutrition in 2023, 76% were children under 5.
-Of those, thousands were malnourished.
-We treated 5,577 people in OTPs and 5,845 in TSFPs, including 4,496 children under 5 and 1,349 pregnant or nursing mothers.
-Working with local partners and community volunteers, we also provide awareness sessions for mothers on the importance of breastfeeding, dietary diversification using local foods, safe food preparation and nutritional support for mothers and children.
-In 2023, we reached 66,543 people with nutrition education.
+We operate 37 outpatient therapeutic programs (OTPs), 36 target supplementary treatment centers (TSFPs) and six stabilization centers for malnourished children with medical complications.
+In 2025, we screened 179,588 children under 5 for malnutrition, thousands of whom were malnourished.
+We provided 128,445 caregivers of children under 2 with vital information about infant and young-child feeding practices, including the importance of breastfeeding, dietary diversification using local foods and targeted nutritional support.

 Water, Sanitation and Hygiene (WASH)